opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 ```shell
 cd ../../../TrafficCapture && ./gradlew :dockerSolution:buildDockerImages && cd ../deployment/cdk/opensearch-service-migration
 ```
-More details can be found [here](../../TrafficCapture/dockerSolution/README.md)
+More details can be found [here](../../../TrafficCapture/dockerSolution/README.md)

 3- Configure the desired **[AWS credentials](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)**, as these will dictate the region and account used for deployment.

 4- There is a known issue where service linked roles fail to get applied when deploying certain AWS services for the first time in an account.
-This can be resolved by simply deploying again or avoided entirely by creating the service linked role initially like seen below:
+This can be resolved by simply deploying again (for each failing role) or avoided entirely by creating the service linked role initially like seen below:
 ```shell
 aws iam create-service-linked-role --aws-service-name opensearchservice.amazonaws.com && aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com
 ```